-Check the "Yes" box in item R if the corporation is a subsidiary in a parent-subsidiary controlled group (defined below).
+Check the "Yes" box in item R if the corporation is a subsidiary in a parent-subsidiary controlled group.
 This applies even if the corporation is a subsidiary member of one group and the parent corporation of another.
+For a definition of a parent-subsidiary controlled group, see the instructions for Schedule O (Form 1120).